LagoVista/docs/Messaging/TypeSystem/Booleans.md

 # Booleans Values

-A Boolean Data type represents either true or false.
+A Boolean data type is either true or false.